sonata-project/SonataAdminBundle/Resources/doc/reference/getting_started.rst

 Step 2: Setup the persistence service (ORM, ODM, ...)
 -----------------------------------------------------

-SonataAdminBundle does not impose persistance service (service for handling and controlling your models), however most likely your application will use some persistance service (like ORM or ODM for database and document stores) therefore you can use the following bundles officially supported by Sonata Project's admin
+SonataAdminBundle does not impose any persistency services (service for handling and controlling your models), however most likely your application will use some persistency services (like ORM or ODM for database and document stores) therefore you can use the following bundles officially supported by Sonata Project's admin
 bundle: